 Let’s make Grilled Steaks with Vinaigrette today!
 I realized last week that I had not posted a steak dish.
 After spending hours looking through my recipe creations and cookbooks, I realized that I was overwhelming myself for nothing.
 Then I thought to myself, why not post the simplest recipe I love and always enjoy.
 Grilled Steaks with Vinaigrette, tasty and can be made in a jiffy.

-One of the many reasons why I like this recipe is because not only, it requires the meat to be cleaned with vinegar, lemon or lime, but it facilitates the need to eat not only a healthy meat dish but also healthy meat dish.
-One other reason is I don’t have to buy a thick steak cut and wonder if the inside is cooked.
+One of the many reasons I like this recipe is that it requires the meat to be cleaned with vinegar, lemon, or lime.
+This method facilitates the need to eat healthy meat dishes.

 - 2 steaks NY Strip Steak thin cut, preferably